You Belong With OLLI!

 The following online weekly bonus programs are free and open to the public.
 In order to receive your link to participate, Registration is Required.
 If you have questions, please call the OLLI Office, (205) 348-6482.

 WEEKLY BONUS PROGRAMS

 Bonus Programs are presentations on various topics of interest to our members.
-We make these presentations available to the public to share what OLLI and lifelong learning is all about.
+We make these presentations available to the public to share about OLLI and lifelong learning.
 OLLI members and their friends need to register to receive the online class link.
 Try OLLI online through the Bonus Programs.

 Open to the community.
 Registration is required.